BIDData/datascience/lab3/refine-and-eda.md

     %matplotlib inline
     import pandas as pd
-    data = pd.read_csv("~/Downloads/emdata-tsv.csv")
+    data = pd.read_csv("/home/datascience/Downloads/emdata-tsv.csv")

-Next, make sure you understand the basic properties of your data - its size and shape, etc.
+Next, use the pandas interface to understand the basic properties of your data - its size and shape, etc., for example, by looking at the output of some of these commands:

     data.describe()

     data.shape

     data.Country.describe()

     data.Type.describe()

 ### DIY